 The term inchworm refers to the larval stage of moths belonging to the Geometridae family.
 Inchworms are not worms, so to speak.
-They are caterpillars.
-And there are approximately 1,200 known species living in North America.
-Though small--most inchworms measure 1 cm in length--they are considered pests to agricultural areas as well as backyard gardens due to their destructive eating habits.
+They are caterpillars, and there are approximately 1,200 known species living in North America.
+They are considered pests in agricultural areas as well as backyard gardens due to their destructive eating habits.

 Because many inchworms have developed a tolerance to pesticides and are prolific breeders, they live in every agricultural area, though they are particularly prevalent in areas that grow fruit such as Florida and California.

 Inchworms cause thousands of dollars in devastating damage to fruit crops every year.
 They chew the leaves and make it impossible for the plants to gain nutrients from the sun through photosynthesis.
 They also weaken the plants' overall health, resulting in smaller and weaker plants.
 If the plants do bear fruit, the inchworms eat those as well.
 Even minor cosmetic damage to a fruit can deal a devastating blow to a farmer's bottom line.

 Instead of conventional pesticides, biological measures such as introducing predatory wasps and infectious fungi have been implemented in many cases to keep them in check.
 Other products to try include neem oil and diatomaceous earth.
 Picking them off plants by hand may be practical in very small home gardens, but it must be done on a daily basis in order to be effective.
 Green inchworms can also be difficult to see given their color against the plant leaves, not to mention their small size.

 Active Seasons for Inchworm Populations